orbittwz/PlasticRevolution/README.md

 ## Compatibility:
 *	This mod adds a new stuff category (like metallic) added via patch operations to doors, walls, some furniture and some recreation structures.
-*	Also adds this category to Medieval Times embrasure and parapet, so you will be able to build those with plastics.
-That means that should not be any incompatibilities with other mods.